Science-Based Toronto Naturopath

 Naturopathic medicine is also sometimes referred to as functional medicine, alternative medicine, complementary medicine or integrative medicine.
-Integrating or combining natural medicine with your conventional medical treatment may be in your best interest or using natural medicine as an alternative to drugs or surgery may be the best option for you.
+Integrating or combining natural medicine with your conventional treatment may be the best option for you.
 Functional medicine means helping ensure optimal function of the complex system that is your body.
 Whatever you want to call it, it’s what we as naturopathic doctors do.

 What is a naturopathic doctor?

 Naturopathic doctors in Ontario are fully trained, licensed & regulated medical professionals.
-We learn everything that a medical doctor does in addition to learning how to treat disease using safe, natural methods like acupuncture, herbal remedies, diet, and nutritional supplementation.
+We learn everything that a medical doctor does in addition to learning how to treat disease using safe, natural methods.
+We use natural remedies like acupuncture, herbal remedies, diet, and nutritional supplementation.
 For a comparison of our naturopathic medical education and a Yale medical doctor’s education, click here.

 To become a naturopathic doctor, I completed an Honours Bachelor of Science degree, with a double major in Biology and Kinesiology.
-Then completed 4 years of naturopathic medical school and wrote licensing exams.
-To maintain my license as a Toronto naturopath, I must keep my knowledge up to date and follow rigid standards set by CONO (The College of Naturopaths of Ontario), our regulatory body.
+Then completed another 4 years of naturopathic medical school.
+Then I wrote licensing exams.
+To maintain my license as a naturopathic doctor, I must keep my knowledge up-to-date and follow rigid standards set by The College of Naturopaths of Ontario, our regulatory body.

 How can naturopathic medicine help me?

-By delving thoroughly into your whole health history, fully investigating the root cause of your health problems and taking a more root cause approach, you’ll receive a treatment plan that gets at the core of the issue.
-Investigations may include testing like those that are available through your medical doctor, or more advanced testing like food sensitivity testing, genetic testing, extensive hormone testing and comprehensive digestive stool analysis.
+We’ll delve into your whole health history.
+We’ll fully investigate the root cause of your health problems.
+Then we’ll address the root cause of the problem.
+You will receive a treatment plan that gets at the core of the issue.
+Investigations may include testing like those that are available through your medical doctor.
+I also offer more advanced testing like food sensitivity testing, genetic testing, extensive hormone testing and comprehensive digestive stool analysis.

 What are the benefits of naturopathic treatment?

-It’s more natural and gentle but also powerful and long-lasting as it is addressing the root of the disease and taking into account you as a whole person, rather than just masking your symptoms.
+It’s more natural and gentle but also powerful and long-lasting.
+It is addressing the root of the disease, rather than just masking your symptoms.
+Naturopaths take into account you as a whole person.
 Naturopathic medicine is holistic, effective and life-altering medicine.

 Can Naturopathy Help My Particular Problem?